facebook

 Few topics spark as much controversy in the diesel truck community as EGR delete.
 Some praise the modification as a performance savior, while others decry it as an environmental hazard.
 What do you think?
-This article dives into the topic, revealing what is EGR delete, its pros and cons, is it worth it and more.
+This article dives into the topic, revealing what is EGR delete, what an EGR delete does, its pros and cons, whether it is worth it and more.
 We hope to help you make an informed decision.

 EGR delete removes the exhaust gas recirculation system to boost engine performance.